15 Worlds Most Popular Sports

 Sports journalists have long been facing a conundrum of ranking sports.
 It is important that one sets the criteria for ranking first.
 If TV viewership of any sport is a criteria than the Beijing Olympics was by far the most watched with over 1 billion people tuning in.
 But TV viewership isn't the only criteria for sports popularity (see page Major World Sporting Events).
 The criteria used here are global base and audience, TV viewership and numbers, a number of professional leagues around the world, TV rights deals, endorsement and sponsorship deals, average athlete salary and top league, biggest competition and number of countries represented, social media presence, prominence in sports headlines on media outlets, relevancy through the year, regional dominance, gender equality, and accessible to general public worldwide.
 These are the factors that have been considered in ranking the top 15 sports in the world.
 So here is the countdown.

 1. Football/Soccer - with 4 billion followers it is by far the most popular sport in the world.
 With all the criteria it makes football's popularity unmatched.
 It is called the beautiful game and has fans as Far East and west but nowhere on earth is the game more popular than in Europe.
 Football is one of the most accessible sports in the world and there's hardly anyone in the world that is not capable at some point.
-It is the most-watched competition in the world with 3.9 billion people tuning in for the FIFA World Cup (see more about FIFA World Cup).
+It is the most-watched competition in the world with 3.9 billion people tuning in for the FIFA World Cup.
 It also is the highest paying sports as it has 1.5 billion awarded in prize money.
 It has the most expensive sports TV rights deals and the English clap Premier E is the most-watched professional sport league in the world.
 It has the most professional leagues and the biggest sport kit deals and the highest-paid athletes.
-Real Madrid and Barcelona are by far the most followed teams of any sport on social media and Cristiano Rinaldo is by far the most followed sports athlete in the world (see more about Real Madrid).
+Real Madrid and Barcelona are by far the most followed teams of any sport on social media and Cristiano Rinaldo is by far the most followed sports athlete in the world.

 2. Basketball has over 1 million followers and is becoming a baseboard in Canada, China, Spain, Philippines, Turkey, France and Germany.
 It has a second most number of professional leagues worldwide and is the third most powerful sports league in the world, which is the NBA.
 The average yearly salary for an athlete is 4.4 million a year and is the fastest growing sport on every scale from revenues, to competitions and leagues.